wp-plugins/simple-page-ordering/readme.txt

 == Changelog ==

+= 0.9.5 =
+* Smarter awareness of "sorted" modes in WordPress 3.1 (can only use when sorted by menu order)
+* Smarter awareness of "quick edit" mode (can't drag)
+* Generally simplified / better organized code

 = 0.9 =
 * Fix page count display always showing "0" on non-hierarchical post types (Showing 1-X of X)